wilsonrljr/sysidentpy/docs/en/user-guide/how-to/simulating-existing-models.md

         [2002, 0],  # x1(k-2)
     ]
 )
-# theta must be a numpy array of shape (n, 1) where n is the number of regressors
+# theta must have shape (n, 1) and follow the row order of model
 theta = np.array([[0.2, 0.1, 0.9]]).T
 ```